EV Charger Installation Cost in 2026: Full Breakdown & How to Save

 - Major cities (LA, NYC, SF): $150–$250+

 Some electricians include permit costs in their quote; others bill it separately.
 Always ask.
 Skipping the permit to save money is risky — unpermitted work can cause insurance issues and problems when selling your home.
 Additionally, some utility rebate programs require a permit and inspection to qualify for incentives.
+The U.S. Department of Energy provides a helpful overview of what to expect during the permitting and installation process, and your installation must comply with the National Electrical Code (NFPA 70) requirements for EV charging equipment.

 Labor ($200–$800)